cunnie/writings/i_am_become_forever.md

 it was important not to be unkempt.
 No bed-hair.
 Good.
 She snapped the mirror shut, put it in her bag, and exited the van.

-They were in a large hangar.
-"What's with the hangars?" she thought to herself.
+They were in a large hangar. _What's with the hangars?_ she thought to herself.
-"It's always a hangar."
+_It's always a hangar._

 "Follow me," said the driver.
 She walked to the door at the end of the hangar, waved a badge, and was buzzed in.
 Inside there was a checkpoint with two armed